Facing Back Taxes? Here’s How Orange County Residents Can Get Relief

 - IRS or FTB adjustments after an audit

-Even one year of unpaid taxes can lead to aggressive collection efforts from the IRS or California FTB.
+Even one year of unpaid taxes can lead to aggressive collection efforts from the IRS or California FTB and it’s critical to understand the difference in collection tactics between the two agencies.

 What Happens If You Don’t Pay Back Taxes?